Control How Progress is Reported

 - append

-(logical) If FALSE, the specified progression handlers replace the current ones, otherwise appended to them.
+(logical) If FALSE, the specified progression handlers replace the current ones, otherwise they are appended to them.

 - on_missing